rclone/rclone/MANUAL.md

 ### Options

 ```
   -h, --help      help for cryptcheck
+      --one-way   Check one way only, source files must exist on destination
 ```

 ## rclone cryptdecode